 eToro is just a vehicle for your trading adventure – if you are a good trader, eToro can make you rich.
 Copying other successful traders on eToro could potentially earn you some short-term profit but you shouldn’t put too much hopes into that for the long-term.

-EToro is one of more popular and well-established brokers out there.
+We can conclude this eToro review with a remark that eToro platform is one of more popular and well-established brokers out there.
 Heavy regulation and a pretty serious approach to marketing gave it reputation as a safe platform, which in combination with their solid interface and social trading features attracted a significant user base.
 While more casual investors might end up being turned away by the fee structure, advanced traders should find eToro to be a good place to satisfy most of their trading needs.

 If you are not fond of eToro, here is a list of potential alternatives: Binance, Coinbase, Cex.io, PrimeXBT, PrimeBit, Deribit, Coinbase Pro, Coinmama, Changelly, Bitpanda, Bitfinex, Kraken, Bittrex, Bitstamp.